WooCommerce Invoicing: Email Invoices with Pay Now Links

 After paying, they'll receive a receipt by email, and the order status will be updated in your WooCommerce dashboard.
 You'll have a unified financial data set for your online and offline sales.

-Generating an invoice in WooCommerce may require a few slights of hand on your part, but once you've got the process down, it's a pretty slick way to do custom billing from your website without spending much money on a separate billing service.
+Generating an invoice in WooCommerce may require some hand-holding.
+Still, once you've mastered the process, it's a pretty slick way to do custom billing from your website without spending much money on a separate billing service.